kyma-project/busola/README.md

 Due to the fact the k3d cluster's API server is exposed on `0.0.0.0` address, connectivity problems may occur.

 - For Docker Desktop for Mac and Windows, pass `DOCKER_DESKTOP_CLUSTER=true` on dockerized Busola startup.
+This way, `0.0.0.0` is automatically replaced with `host.docker.internal`.

 ```bash
 docker run -p 3001:3001 -e DOCKER_DESKTOP_CLUSTER=true busola/local:latest